Overview of the Climate Launchpad Bootcamp

 - Integrate climate impact into core business strategies

-Day 1: Foundation Building
+Day 1 – Foundation Building for Climate Startups

-- Founder’s Dream (vision & mission alignment)
+- Founder’s Dream (vision and mission alignment)

 - Deal Structuring & Market Segmentation